-The result of the first two quarters 2019/2020 refers to the period from 1 November 2019 until 30 April 2020.
-In the absence of a comparable prior year period (short financial year of Lifefit Group Midco in FY19) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 May 2019 till 30 April 2020 and the business activities of all group companies regardless of the acquisition date.
+The result of the first three quarters 2019/2020 refers to the period from 1 November 2019 until 31 July 2020.
+In the absence of a comparable prior year period (short financial year of Lifefit Group Midco in FY19) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 Aug 2019 till 31 July 2020 and the business activities of all group companies regardless of the acquisition date.

-LTM pro forma revenue of the group amounts to EUR 130.1m.
-LTM pro forma EBITDA of the group amounts to EUR 15.6.
-Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 43.8m.
+LTM pro forma revenue of the group amounts to EUR 122.9m.
+LTM pro forma EBITDA of the group amounts to EUR 14.0.
+Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 42.1m.

-Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March on.
-Therefore Total LTM revenues in core business decreased by -0.7% compared to FY19 to EUR 126.9m.
-The shortfall is due on the one hand to direct revenue reductions during the lockdown and on the other hand to a deferred revenue effect according to IFRS15 regarding the compensation offered (EUR 0.9m).
-Before club closures the group kept to focus on membership dues showing significant improvement in joiner yield (LTM EUR 47.0 vs. 45.8 in FY19) and retention stabilisation at high level (73.1%).
+Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June.
+Therefore Total LTM revenues in core business decreased by -5.5% compared to FY19 to EUR 120.8m.
+The shortfall is due on the one hand to direct revenue reductions during the lockdown and on the other hand to missing members and a deferred revenue effect according to IFRS15 regarding the compensation offered (EUR 1.1m).
+Before club closures the group kept to focus on membership dues showing significant improvement in joiner yield (LTM EUR 47.1 vs. 45.8 in FY19) and retention stabilisation at high level (72.6%).

-Adjusted EBITDA in core business slightly increased by 0.6% compared to FY19 from EUR 17.4m to EUR 17.5m.
-This is mainly driven by fast cost saving initiatives across all segments which overcompensate shortfall in revenue temporarily (will turn in Q3).
+Adjusted EBITDA in core business decreased by 9.6% compared to FY19 from EUR 17.4m to EUR 15.7m.
+This is mainly driven by membership dues compensation and missing side revenues during and as result of the lockdown as well as missing members afterwards.
+Initiated cost actions are not able to overcompensate revenue shortfall mid-term.

-Net Cash Flow for Q2/FY20 was EUR +10.7m, which is primary characterised by draw-down of RCF (EUR 10m) and of positive deferral effects in working capital which increases operating cash flow.
-The group shows a strong cash position at quarter end with more than EUR 27.0m available free cash at hand.
+Net Cash Flow for Q3/FY20 was EUR -3.2m, which is primary characterised by positive deferral effects in working capital which increases operating cash flow and capex spend (EUR 6.2m) in existing portfolio and new studios/formats.
+The group shows a strong cash position at quarter end with more than EUR 26.4m cash at hand.